Practical Implementation of RIS-Aided Spectrum Sensing: A Deep Learning-Based Solution: Performance Analysis of the Detectors in Practical Measurement

+The RIS is optimized through the iterative algorithm in \cite{kayraklik2022indoor} by updating the phase shift configurations of the reflecting elements one by one, where the received signal power of the SU is boosted by approximately $13$ dB after $300$ iterations. { Fig. \ref{fig:SSMeasurement} illustrates the received signal power during the iterations of the iterative algorithm.
+Fig. \ref{fig:SpectrogramMeasurement} demonstrates the improvement in an example spectrogram of the received signal from the SU's SDR module during the measurements when the RIS is off and optimized by the iterative algorithm.} Therefore, the signals monitored by the SU become more apparent in the spectrogram representation.

+{ The Detectron2's output of the spectrogram example given in Fig. \ref{fig:SpectrogramMeasurement} is illustrated in Fig. \ref{fig:SpectrogramExample}(a) and Fig. \ref{fig:SpectrogramExample}(b) for the RIS-off and RIS-optimized cases, respectively.
+Similarly, the YOLOv7's estimation of the spectrogram example is shown in Fig. \ref{fig:SpectrogramExample}(c) and Fig. \ref{fig:SpectrogramExample}(d) for the RIS-off and RIS-optimized scenarios, respectively.
+The results in Fig. \ref{fig:SpectrogramExample}(a) and Fig. \ref{fig:SpectrogramExample}(c) demonstrate that both the detectors fail to accurately estimate the boundaries of 4G LTE and 5G NR signals when the RIS is off since their SNRs are low and the entire signals are not visible in the spectrogram images.
+Also, both detectors cannot correctly detect all the unoccupied bands when the RIS is off.
+On the other hand, optimizing the RIS results in more apparent signals in the spectrogram images; hence, the estimations of the detectors become more accurate for both boundaries of 4G LTE and 5G NR and signal types.}

 Fig. \ref{fig:SSMeaResults} demonstrates the AP results of the detectors with the collected $300$ spectrograms from over-the-air by the SU's SDR for the two cases corresponding to the RIS being off and on.
 For the Detectron2, the optimized RIS configuration has the most significant impact on the 4G LTE signal by remarkably enhancing the AP from $0.269$ to $0.590$.
 Additionally, the AP of the 5G NR signal is increased from $0.645$ to $0.757$, while a slight reduction is observed for the unoccupied band.
 For the YOLOv7, the AP of the 4G LTE signal is raised from $0.380$ to $0.683$, the 5G NR signal's AP is boosted by $0.09$, and the highest improvement of $0.350$ is obtained for the unoccupied band portion of the signal.
 The performance of both detectors is improved for the signals of interest (i.e., 4G LTE and 5G NR) by introducing the RIS into the spectrum sensing system.
 Overall, YOLOv7 performs better than Detectron2 except for detecting the unoccupied band for both cases of RIS's operation modes.
 Therefore, utilizing YOLOv7 in the spectrum sensing process for determining the activities of the PT is more reasonable, as it demonstrates superior detection performance for the signals of interest.
 On the other hand, employing Detectron2 in the spectrum sensing system would be proper for the SU to determine the unused bands in the spectrum and utilize them.